RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 ## Answer validation

 BAPCtools allows (in fact, encourages) the validation of the `.ans`-file of each testcase.
-As for input validatio, every program in `answer_validators` is a validator, and all validators must pass.
+As for input validation, every program in `answer_validators` is a validator, and all validators must pass.
 Answer validators receive the testcase answer file on standard input, as
 ```
 answer_validator /path/to/testcase.in [output_validator_flags] < testcase.ans
 ```

 Answer validation can be as simple as checking that standard input contains a single integer (and nothing else).
-A more advanced used would be to read `n` from the testcase input file `testcase.in` file provided as the first argument.
+A more advanced use case would be to read an integer `n` from the testcase input file `testcase.in` file provided as the first argument, followed by verifying that the standard input contains `n` newline-separated integers.
-Then read `n` lines from standard input and verify that they contain integers separated by newlines.

 All answer files are also checked with the output validator invoked as